HL7/fhir-cow-ig/input/pagecontent/background.md

 * Establishing shared terminology to streamline collaboration

 ### How Orders, Referrals, and Transfers Relate
-This guide considers Orders, Referrals and Transfers together, as the considerations for exchange are largely identical.

 Historically, these terms have been delineated by the extent to which responsibility for a patient's care was transitioned or delegated between providers.
 As care has become more collaborative, it is often challenging to draw bright line distinctions between these terms.

 To help with discussions, brief descriptions and examples of each term are provided below.